 The 1950s brought about a car-dominated culture that dictated the fabric of cities in the United States.
 Eisenhower’s Federal-Aid Highway Act of 1956 authorized the construction of 41,000 miles of national highways, connecting cities across the United States, while also displacing and dividing urban neighborhoods.
 Clearing the path for these highways wasn’t the only physical impact on cities: with so many ways to drive into and around the city, parking lots and structures became a necessity.

-A parking structure ideal for conversion into housing residential units is mainly dependent on the configuration of ramps.
-The “donut” shape provides a way to carve out a courtyard and provide daylight to all units.
-The proposed site of Park House is within an existing student housing development in San Diego, designed by KTGY.
+A parking structure ideal for conversion into housing residential units depends on the floor to floor height, proximity to existing buildings, and ramping configuration.
+A “donut” shaped parking structure, with the ramps concentrated toward the middle and flat, parked areas wrapping around the edges, offers a way to carve out a courtyard and provide daylight to all units.
+The concept of Park House is theorized within an existing student housing development in San Diego, designed by KTGY.
 This “donut” shaped parking structure features an efficient layout, ample clear height and access for infilling with shipping containers.
-If parking is no longer a necessity on site, converting the structure into additional housing units is a logical next step.
+As parking becomes less of a priority in the future, converting the structure into additional housing units is a logical next step.

 The repurposed containers and interior walls are constructed off-site prior to delivery and installation.
 With some modifications to the existing structure, the original utilitarian structure transforms into a building that’s hardly recognizable as its past function.

 The Park House units were designed with one- and two-bedroom options.
 Tube steel reinforcing and shipping containers surfaces have been left exposed in much of the living spaces.
 The two-bedroom unit features exposed concrete of the parking structure where the kitchen has been integrated into space between the existing concrete columns.